Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Methods of communication.
 - [ ] The way the Scrum Team does Sprint Planning.
-- [ ] Skills needed to improve the Development Team's ability to deliver.
+- [ ] Skills needed to improve the Developers ability to deliver.
-- [ ] Its Definition of "done".
+- [ ] Its Definition of Done.
 - [x] All of the above.

 **[⬆ Back to Top](#table-of-contents)**

-### What are the two primary ways a Scrum Master keeps a Development Team working at its highest level of productivity? (choose the best two answers)
+### What are the two primary ways a Scrum Master keeps a Developers working at its highest level of productivity? (choose the best two answers)

 - [ ] By ensuring the meetings start and end at the proper time.
-- [x] By removing impediments that hinder the Development Team.
+- [x] By removing impediments that hinder the Developers.
-- [x] By facilitating Development Team decisions.
+- [x] By facilitating Developers decisions.
 - [ ] By keeping high value features high in the Product Backlog.

 **[⬆ Back to Top](#table-of-contents)**

-### What is the recommended size for a Development Team? (choose the best answer)
+### What is the recommended size for the Developers? (choose the best answer)

 - [ ] 7 plus or minus 3.
 - [ ] At least 7.